Mobile Home Issues

 You did not receive a notice from the mobile home park owner as required by law.
 This means the mobile home park owner did not give you written notice of the violation before filing an eviction case with the court.

 The notice you received from the mobile home park owner demands money that is not considered rent or additional rent in your lease.

 The notice is confusing or contains conflicting instructions.

 The notice does not provide enough time for you to correct the violation.

 The notice does not provide enough information for you to understand the violation.

 The mobile home park owner does not maintain the lot after you timely provided a 7-Day Notice.

 The mobile home park owner engages in retaliatory conduct.
 This means the mobile home park owner increases your rent, decreases services to you, or files/threatens to file an eviction case against you, in response to you exercising your rights as a tenant.

 If the mobile home park owner wins the eviction, 10 days later the sheriff will serve you with a 24-hour notice to leave the lot.
 This is called a “Writ of Possession.”
-If you do not leave the lot within 24 hours, the mobile home park owner may remove your personal property from the lot, including your mobile home.
+If you do not leave the lot within 24 hours, the mobile home park owner may remove you and your personal property from the lot, including your mobile home.

 WHAT TO CONSIDER BEFORE TAKING ACTION?